andrerecio/macro/README.md

 ## Table of contents
 ## Introduction
-Some Econometrics materials that are available on the web.
+Econometrics materials that are available on the web.
 See also #EconTwitter and [Giuseppe Cavaliere's website](https://giuseppecavaliere.wixsite.com/giuseppe/econometrics-lecture-notes-and-books)

 ### Introduction to econometrics (with R):